AleksandrVSokolov/platerandomizer/README.md

 ## platerandomizer package

--   This R package is designed to simplify generating of randomization of samples across different plate formats used in life sciences
+-   This R package is designed to simplify generating randomizations of samples across different plate formats used in life sciences
 -   The sample randomization across plates may be useful for any analyses sensitive to batch effect (such as OLINK)
--   This package takes into account the confounding of specified variable and tries to allocate samples on the same plate
+-   This package takes into account the confounding of thr specified variable and tries to allocate samples on the same plate
 -   Functions also support randomization of multiple studies at the same time (if space is a constraint).
 In this setting, package will try